BCCN-Prog/webscraping_2015/README.txt

 			the time in seconds (not miliseconds).

 --verbosity:	        set the amount of information printed on the command line.
 			Possible levels are <=0, 1 and 2<=.
 The larger number the more verbose is the output.
 Programming wise these levels correspond to logging.WARNING, logging.INFO and
 			logging.DEBUG.
 Default is 0.

 --pandize:	        parse forecasts from the providers --provider in the folder
 			--folder that are newer than --newer-than into python pandas format.
 The pandized forecasts are inserted into the database --database.

+--pandize_temporary:    parse those forecasts that were temporarily saved in the last
+			webscraping.
+This is especially useful if scrape the forecasts every day.
+You can call pandize_temporary some time after the scraping finished to put the last forecasts into the master dataframe.

 For example, to get the forecasts from accuweather and wunderground for Berlin, Bremen and Munich and save them into the folder myForecasts you have to